Banja Luka: Sport

 Banja Luka has one major football stadium and several indoor sports halls.
-The local handball, basketball and football teams all bear the traditional name Borac (fighter).
-There are sixteen football clubs in the city, with the most notable being Borac Banja Luka, BSK Banja Luka, and Omladinac Banja Luka (both in the First League of the Republika Srpska), FK Naprijed Banja Luka and FK Vrbas Banja Luka.
+The local handball, basketball, and football teams all bear the traditional name Borac (fighter).
+There are sixteen football clubs in the city, with the most notable being FK Borac Banja Luka, FK BSK Banja Luka, FK Omladinac Banja Luka, FK Naprijed Banja Luka, and FK Vrbas Banja Luka.

 FK Borac Banja Luka is one of the most popular football clubs in Republika Srpska.
-The club has won several major trophies in its history such as trophies as a champion of the Mitropa Cup, Yugoslav Cup, Premier League of Bosnia and Herzegovina, Bosnia and Herzegovina Football Cup, First League of Republika Srpska, and the Republika Srpska Cup.
+The club has won several major trophies, such as the Mitropa Cup, Yugoslav Cup, Premier League of Bosnia and Herzegovina, Bosnia and Herzegovina Football Cup, 2007–08 First League of the Republika Srpska, and the Republika Srpska Cup.
 The club has participated in the UEFA Champions League as well as the UEFA Europa League.

 The city has a long tradition of handball.
-RK Borac Banja Luka was the European champion in 1976, the runner-up in the 1975 Europena Cup and the winner of the IHF Cup in 1991.
+RK Borac Banja Luka was the European champion in the 1975–76 European Cup, the runner-up in the 1974–75 European Cup, and the winner of the IHF Cup in 1991.

-The local tennis tournament, "Memorijal Trive Vujića", has become professional and has been awarded ATP status in 2001, with the rank of a Challenger.
+The local tennis tournament, Banja Luka Challenger, was awarded ATP status in 2001, with the rank of an ATP Challenger.
 The Banja Luka Challenger takes place in September each year.
 In 2006, the Davis Cup matches of the Europe/Africa Zone Group III took place in the city.
 In April 2023, Banja Luka was host to the 2023 Srpska Open tournament, as part of the 2023 ATP Tour.

-Since 2015, the city hosts the Banja Luka Half-marathon.
+Since 2015, the city has hosted the Banja Luka Half marathon.

 In 2005 and 2019, the European Championships in rafting were held on the Vrbas river.

 Banja Luka was designated a European City of Sport in 2018.